Pavonine quetzal: Taxonomy

 The pavonine quetzal belongs to the Trogon family (Trogonidae) that falls in Trogoniformes, which differ from other birds primarily by the unique toe arrangement.
 As opposed to woodpeckers (family Picidae) who have the first and fourth toe facing backwards, trogons have the first and second toe positioned posteriorly, while the third and fourth remain anterior to the foot.
 Their toe arrangement makes them poorly suited for walking or hopping, and so trogons are most commonly seen flying or perched below canopy level.
-Some species, like the endangered resplendent quetzal have evolved some elaborate ornamental feathers, exemplifying how most of the species in this family have avoided developed to become the best fliers.
+Some species, like the endangered resplendent quetzal have evolved some elaborate ornamental feathers, exemplifying how most of the species in this family have feathers more suited to display, rather than flight ability.
 Trogons generally fly for short periods of time, and use quick, undulating wingbeats to move them from one perch to the next.
 Among other things, their inefficient flying limits them to migrate short distances, if at all.
-However, we find trogons across the globe in a pan-tropical distribution, from roughly 35°N to 35°S, and spanning all the way from sea level up to 3500m in elevation.
+However, trogons as a family are distributed across the globe, pantropically, from roughly 35°N to 35°S, and spanning all the way from sea level up to 3500m in elevation.
 Across this elevational gradient, different species occupy the various habitats, though all species are primarily frugivores, insectivores, or a combination of the two.

 Within the trogon family, there are two subfamilies: Apaloderminae, or African trogons (example genus: Apaloderma); and Trogoninae, or non-African trogons.
 In the non-African trogons, the two front toes are always at least partially fused, which serves them like spades in excavation of nesting sites.
 P. pavoninus falls within the tribe Trogonini, which only includes the new world trogons and the quetzals.
-A few other defining characteristics of this tribe include physical descriptors such as uniform and iridescent green to blue head, throat, upper breast and upper parts; and contrasting red to yellow underparts; as well as a colourful, bare eye ring; a serrated or notched upper mandible near the tip of the bill only; and in females and juveniles, the presence of noticeable black and white patterns on the three outer pairs of tail feathers (rectrices).
+A few other defining characteristics of this tribe include physical descriptors such as uniform and iridescent green to blue head, throat, upper breast and upper parts; and contrasting red to yellow underparts; as well as a colourful, bare eye ring; a serrated or notched margin of the lower bill's tip; and in females and juveniles, the presence of noticeable black and white patterns on the three outer pairs of tail feathers (rectrices).

 While different molecular markers lead to debate about the basal relationship of trogons, the most common resulting phylogenies indicate that the African trogons are basal to the Indomalayan and Neotropical trogons, and the latter two are likely sister taxa.
 Additionally, the Trogonini appear almost certainly to be monophyletic.
 In other studies, the phylogeny produces similar relationships, placing the African trogons basally, followed by the Indomalayan trogons, then the quetzals, and finally the new world trogons.